okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/interaction-code/index.md

 | `interaction_handle` | The `interaction_handle` is an opaque, immutable value that is provided by the Okta Authorization Server.
 The client can use the `interaction_handle` to interact with the Okta Authorization Server directly.
 The client is responsible for saving the `interaction_handle` and using it for the duration of the transaction.
 Any public/confidential client that is configured to use the Interaction Code grant type can obtain an `interaction_handle`.
 If all the remediation steps are successfully performed, an `interaction_code` is returned as part of the success response.            |
 | `interaction_code` |  The `interaction_code` is a one-time use, opaque code that the client can exchange for tokens using the Interaction Code grant type.
 This code enables a client to redeem a completed Identity Engine interaction for tokens without needing access to an Authorization Server’s session. |

 The following sequence of steps is a typical Interaction Code flow with the Identity Engine:

 <!--
 See http://www.plantuml.com/plantuml/uml/

-@@startuml
+@startuml
 skinparam monochrome true
-actor "Resource Owner (User)" as user participant "Client" as client participant "Authorization Server (Okta)" as okta participant "Resource Server (Your App)" as app
+actor "Resource Owner (User)" as user participant "Client" as client participant "Authorization Server (Okta)" as okta participant "Identity Engine (Okta)" as oie participant "Resource Server (Your App)" as app

-user -> client: Start auth with user info client -> client: Generate PKCE code verifier & challenge client -> okta: Authorization request w/ code_challenge, scopes, and user info okta -> client: Sends interaction_handle in 200 error response (for required interaction) okta <-> client: Remedial interaction w/ interaction_handle client <-> user: Remedial interaction okta -> client: If the remedial interaction is successful, send interaction_code client -> okta: Send interaction_code, client ID, code_verifier to /token okta -> okta: Evaluates PKCE code okta -> client: Access token (and optionally refresh token)
+user -> client: Start auth with user info client -> client: Generate PKCE code verifier & challenge client -> okta: Authorization request w/ code_challenge, scopes, and user info okta -> okta: Remediation required okta -> client: Sends interaction_handle in response (for required interaction) user <-> client: Remedial interaction client <-> oie: Remedial interaction w/ interaction_handle note right: Possible multiple remedial steps required user <-> client: Remedial interaction client -> oie: Remedial interaction w/ interaction_handle oie -> oie: Remedial steps completed oie -> client: Send interaction_code in response client -> okta: Send interaction_code, client ID, code_verifier to /token okta -> okta: Evaluates PKCE code okta -> client: Access token (and optionally refresh token)